CEA-MetroCarac/SEM_Phases_Segmentation/README.md

-# U-Net-SOFC
+# U-Net for SOFC SEM image phase characterization
-U-Net for segmentation of SOFC SEM images
+U-Net for segmentation of SOFC SEM images.